Telethon Network of Genetic Biobanks - The Charter

 acceptance of Biobank rules that are:

 - samples supplied cannot be used for commercial purposes (e.g., biospecimen re-sale);

 - biospecimens cannot be distributed to other investigators without written permission of the Biobank Director;

 - samples provided must be used only for the research project declared by the Principal Investigator (PI);

 - if results obtained with Biobank specimens are included in a scientific report, PIs are expected to acknowledge the Biobank, and the TNGB, for having provided the biospecimens, and to send a paper reprint to the Biobank;

 - feeding back the analytic results from each single sample to the Biobank Director, in order to support further research;

 - paying for shipping and distribution services (see point 6.3).

 The TNGB provides its services on a basis of non-economic gain.
 However, Biobank distribution service might be subject to cost recovery.
 The costs of some consumables associated with the distribution operations are charged to the users through administrative mechanisms that may differ between Biobanks, this is depending on the administrative procedures of the host Institution.
 The official TNGB cost recovery list for researchers operating in public/non-profit organisations has been published on the Network website upon the NB approval.
 A different cost list, approved by NB, is applied to researchers operating in private companies and available upon request.

 It is envisaged that particular requests or controversies will require a devoted approval procedure by a third-party committee, hereafter referred to as the Approval/Appeal Panel (AP).
-The panel will be composed by one of the members of the Advisory Board, one of the members of the Telethon Biobank Committee, and by a third external member selected among the International Scientific Community.
-The composition of the AP will be concerted with Telethon according to the peer-review-based procedures.
+The panel will be composed by one of the members of the Advisory Board, one representative of Fondazione Telethon, and by a third external member selected among the international Scientific Community through the peer-review-based procedures.